Shift debts to your mortgage?

 1. Should you be borrowing money in the first place?

-Debt should always be planned for and budgeted, so whether you’re borrowing the money to refurbish your kitchen, or to buy a new car, you should always consider how you are going to repay the money borrowed.
+Debt should always be planned for and budgeted.
+Whether you're borrowing the money to refurbish your kitchen, or to buy a new car, you should always consider how you are going to repay it.

 If you can plan and budget your savings to pay for your purchase, then this is always preferable.
 If you can't, then remember that there are many risks associated with raising debt on your mortgage – it will not be a cheap option!

 A word of warning: if your intention for borrowing money on your mortgage is to pay off existing debt, don't do it.
 Instead read our Debt Problems guide for help on what to do if you're in this situation.

 2. Should you be using your mortgage to raise new finance?